 Have you had a stroke?
 Are you a carer for someone who has had a stroke?
 You can help!

-Researchers are inviting people who have had a stroke, or are carers for someone who has had a stroke, to help design a long-term recovery group for stroke survivors.
-The aim of the group is to incorporate exercise, socialising and art-based thinking activities to improve recovery and quality of life for people living with stroke.
+Researchers need people who have had a stroke, or are carers for someone who has had a stroke, to participate in a community-based program to support stroke recovery for stroke survivors.
+The aim of the group is to incorporate exercise, socialising, and art-based thinking activities to improve recovery and quality of life for people living with stroke.

 Who can participate in the research?